Capacity Approximations for Insertion Channels with Small Insertion Probabilities

 Without loss of generality, let us focus on the first bit of a run.
-If there is an insertion at this bit, it will be reversed if at least one more insertion occurs within the extended run containing this run.
-For simplicity, we can consider the first run (the run containing the bit at position 0), which has a length of $L_0$ and extended run length $L_0+2$.
-Conditioned on $L_0$, the probability that $\{z = 1\}$ is given by $\alpha \left(1 - (1 - \alpha)^{L_0 + 1}\right)$.
+If there is an insertion at this bit, it will be reversed if at least one more insertion occurs within the run containing this run.
+For simplicity, we can consider the first run (the run containing the bit at position 0), which has a length of $L_0$.
+Conditioned on $L_0$, the probability that $\{z = 1\}$ is given by $\alpha \left(1 - (1 - \alpha)^{L_0 - 1}\right)$.
 Therefore, we can write

 Thus, the joint PMF $P(z = a, v = b)$ can be written as:

 We can use this expression to compute $h(z,v)$.